 - Defective or malfunctioning parts: Even though vendors and manufacturers offer features that they claim to be reliable, we continue to see innocent people harmed as a result of defects.
 Various mechanical defects can lead to truck accident claims.
 These include brake and tire trouble as well as accelerator jams.

 - Distracted driving: Many truck accidents are caused by motorists who are distracted while behind the wheel.
 Taking your attention off the roadway for even a brief moment can lead to a life-changing trucking accident.
-Some typical circumstances surrounding distracted driving include lane drifting and rollovers caused by mental distraction.
+Some typical circumstances surrounding distracted driving include lane drifting and rollovers caused by mental distractions.

-- Tailgating: Semi trucks and commercial trucks require a great deal of space to come to a complete stop.
+- Tailgating: Semi-trucks and commercial trucks require a great deal of space to come to a complete stop.
 This is especially true when these massive vehicles are traveling at a high rate of speed.
 Unfortunately, there are many instances where truck drivers follow other vehicles too closely on the road.
 Drivers who mix speeding and tailgating can cause severe trucking accidents that result in significant injuries.